When a child's needs are not met: poverty vs. neglect

 Children who are poor are at least twenty times more likely to be identified as abused or neglected.
 However, most studies also show that poor families do not typically abuse or neglect their children.
 How can we reconcile these statements?
 S.J.
 Zuravin, who has written extensively about child neglect, puts it this way:

 "[f]or people living in poverty, the probability of child abuse and neglect is largely dependent on the extent of one’s ability to cope with poverty and its stressors…impoverished parents have little leeway for lapses in responsibility, whereas middle-class families, there is some leeway for irresponsibility, a luxury that poverty does not afford."

 While poverty and neglect have similar negative effects on children, it seems clear to me is that passive (particularly passive neglect that is a result of extreme poverty) and active neglect are two very different problems, with different solutions.
 Child Welfare organizations and dependency courts have been struggling with how to address these issues for quite some time.

-By equating the poverty and neglect, we run the risk of causing more trauma to children instead of supporting a families and preventing child abuse.
+By equating poverty with neglect, we run the risk of causing more trauma to children instead of supporting families and preventing child abuse.
 This is particularly true in rural areas, where a removal could mean that a child has to leave their home community in order to find foster care placement.
 The burden of this confusion must fall largely on poor rural communities, as the poverty rate in rural areas is higher than the national average.
 To me, it does not seem ethical to remove a child from a caring home because his or her family is poor.
-It rings too close to the times when Child Welfare Agencies would remove children based on subjective parenting standards, which usually fell most harshly on poor, minority, and otherwise misunderstood families.
+It reflects too much of the times when Child Welfare Agencies removed children based on subjective parenting standards, which usually fell most harshly on poor, minority, and otherwise misunderstood families.